gavinjny/goldsmith/README.md

         1. Timezone change to New York
         1. Services running with Ansible
         1. Localhost requests are working
-    1. Was the build success?
+    1. Was the build successful?
         1. Yes - Tag the image with name of v[Date].[Base image build ID].[Role image build ID]
         1. No – Delete image